Faculty Positions Announcement: 2023-2024

-Applicants should have an earned Ph.D. degree in mechanical engineering or an appropriate field.
-We seek scholars who will provide inspiration, leadership, and impact in research, teaching, and service.
-To ensure full consideration, candidates are encouraged to apply now and certainly before November 1, 2019, as applications will be reviewed immediately upon receipt.
+Applicants should have an earned Ph.D. in mechanical engineering or a related field.
+We seek strong scholars who will provide inspiration, leadership, and impact in research, teaching, and service and contribute to the diversity, equity, and inclusion goals of the University and Department.
+For best consideration, candidates are encouraged to apply now and certainly before November 1, 2023 as applications will be reviewed immediately upon receipt.

-All applicants should submit, in PDF format: (1) a detailed resume, (2) statements of research and teaching and contributions to DEI (3) up to three representative publications, and (4) the names and contact information of at least three references.
-Applications must be submitted electronically at http://me.engin.umich.edu/facultysearch.
+All applicants should submit, in PDF format (1) a detailed resume, (2) a statement of research and teaching interests, (3) up to three representative publications, and (4) the names and contact information of at least three referees.
+Applications must be submitted electronically at https://me.engin.umich.edu/facultysearch.

 The University of Michigan is a non-discriminatory/affirmative action employer and is responsive to the needs of dual career families.
 Underrepresented minority and women candidates are strongly encouraged to apply.

 The U-M Mechanical Engineering Department is the home of 63 tenured/tenure-track faculty, 17 research faculty, over 580 graduate students (around 340 Ph.D. students) and 800 undergraduate students.
 The U-M ME is well known for its strengths in major mechanical engineering core disciplines as well as in interdisciplinary and emerging thematic areas.
 The Department is consistently ranked among the top nationwide and worldwide by various ranking systems, such as the QS World rankings, the US News and World Report, and the National Research Council Ph.D.
 Program evaluation.
 More information about the Department can be found at: https://me.engin.umich.edu/.